OTHER INTERESTING VINTAGE COMPONENTS

 Also, I must point out that some of the finest sound I've ever heard was from a local FM station broadcasting live (or even taped) concerts.
 Unfortunately, this doesn't happen too often these days, but it still can, so having a good tuner should always be a serious consideration.

 MCINTOSH MR-67, 71, 78 and 80- All of these tuners are "classics" and among the finest tuners ever made.
-The 78 and 80 are solid state.
+The 78 and 80 are solid state and have superior RF capabilities, but the sonics are not quite as good as the tube models.
 All are as good or better, if aligned properly and updated, than any tuner made today (at least that I've heard).
 Every McIntosh tuner ever made is at least "very good", and is also well built.
 I'm not as impressed with their amplifiers, though some of the tube units were quite good.
 Their tube preamplifiers were just fair (unless the phono stages are used on their own).

 Further- I was also very impressed with the McIntosh MX110 tuner/preamplifier, which I owned years ago, and I even had one in the store just before I left Toronto.
 According to one reader, the MX110 has a tuner similar to the MR-67.
 The performance of the preamplifier section is respectable.
 The build quality is excellent as usual.